digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/TickfordPlate/TickfordPlate.md

 ---
-description: " - how to read the Tickford Vehicle Engineering (TVE) Plates"
+description: " - How to read the Tickford Vehicle Engineering (TVE) Plates"
 ---

 # Reading the Tickford Vehicle Engineering (TVE) Plates